timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 providing publication service to CA3:

  1. [@!RFC8183] defines a 'referral' mechanism as part of the out-of-band CA setup protocol.
-If supported by CA1 and CA2, then this simplifies the process of registering CA3 as a direct publication client of CA1.
+For example, if supported by CA1 and CA2, then this simplifies the process of registering CA3 as a direct publication client of CA1.

- 2. CA1 may support the registration of multiple publishers by CA2, by using the publisher_request/repository_response XML exchange defined in [@!RFC8183].
+ 2. CA1 may support the registration of multiple publishers by CA2, by using the <publisher_request/>/<repository_response/> XML exchange defined in [@!RFC8183].
 CA2 would then be able to register a separate publisher on behalf of CA3.

- 3. CA2 may operate a publication proxy service (e.g. [@rpki-publication-proxy]), which acts as the Publication Server for CA3.
+ 3. CA2 may operate a publication proxy service (e.g., [@rpki-publication-proxy]), which acts as the publication server for CA3.
 This proxy would set aside part of CA2's namespace at CA1 for the publication of CA3's objects, adjusting and forwarding requests from CA3 to CA1 accordingly.